|Sly Stallone could kick the crap out of Sylvester.|

 Nicknames may be more poetic than full names, as in the "LBJ for the USA" button above.
 Later on, war critics chanted, "Hey, Hey, LBJ.
 How many kids did you kill today?"

 I don't know if the present POTUS has a nickname (maybe Barry), but the New York Daily News frequently prints Bam.
-Bush can refer to either of two presidents, but Dubya is specific to #43.
+Bush can refer to either of two presidents (so far), but Dubya is specific to #43.

 On the other hand, Baby Face, Skinny Joey, Fat Dominic, Hymie, Louie Ha-Ha, Louie Lump Lump and Little Nicky are much less intimidating than Kid Blast, Killer Twist or Grim Reaper.
 Click for more mobster names.